Working towards sustainability

 In 2015 a universal call to action by the United Nations to end poverty, protect the planet and ensure that all people enjoy peace and prosperity by 2030 was adopted by all member states.
 This consisted of a commitment to achieve 17 Sustainable Development Goals.
-As a conservation charity we are dedicated to working towards these sustainable development goals here in Sumatra as we believe that action needs to be taken by everyone for everyone.
-As such all of our programmes work towards one or more of these vital goals.
+All of our programmes work towards one or more of these vital goals.

 The aim of the programme is to get a taste of the Ranger Patrol Responsibilities and have a better understanding of the importance of saving animals and the environment.
 This programme provides the opportunity to learn about the importance of Rangers and develop employability skills and a sense of ownership, belonging and the eagerness to help and support their local environment.
 Participants will learn and experience a day in the life of a ranger and work alongside rangers and other conservation groups to help protect the Leuser Ecosystem.
-The programme is still in its infancy and is constantly developing and improving!